glinraen/CallGirl/README.md

 # CallGirl
-Generic CRUD 5 section rails ui skeleton for use as a starting point for other rails applications.
+Generic CRUD 5 model rails ui skeleton for use as a starting point for other rails applications.
 Nested with has_many&lt;->belongs_to relationships between each section.

 Each
 list -> has_many: members